Nexus-N3/nexus-n3-plugin-catalog/README.md

 ## See Also

 - `rs-nexus-plugin-tooling` for scaffolding, validation, and bundle builds
-- `rs-nexus-os` for plugin installation and runtime execution
+- `rs-nexus-os` for separately provided runtime installation and execution